Genseiryū: Characteristics of Genseiryū

 It is "Sansai" that is known widely as a typical kata of Genseiryū with many of these techniques.
 Other genuine techniques of Genseiryū are the kicks Ebi-geri (back kick with both hands on the ground and the face close to the ground) and Manji-geri (side kick (mawashi-geri) with head close to the ground and both hands on the ground).
 Both kicks belong to the so-called Shajo-geri group (leaning body) and are also trained in Taidō.
 Besides kata, Genseiryū also practices Shihō and Happō (some other styles do too, but not all of them).
 Shihō (四方) translates into 'four directions' and comprises exercises in which a combination of techniques is repeated several times in four different directions (front, back, right and left).
 This is almost the same with Happō, but it translates into 'eight directions', thus it comprises exercises in eight different directions.

-Dissolved 1965
+Post-1965

 Throughout the years, a few students of Seiken Shukumine rejected Taido and thus continued Genseiryū even though Shukumine stopped teaching Genseiryū in 1965.
 Although Seiken Shukumine left Genseiryū in 1965, his students have kept on his teaching.

 Butokukai, which was established three years prior to Seiken Shukumine's exit from the Karate world, was continued by Kunihiko Tosa.
 The oldest organization of Genseiryū still existing today is that of the Genseiryū Karate-do International Federation (1959).